Present Simple 'be' - online english lesson - Aksent

 3. When Do We Use "Be" in Present Simple?

-The verb “be” is used in everyday conversations to describe family, jobs, identity, age, location, and the weather.
+In Present Simple, the verb “be” is used in everyday conversations to describe family, jobs, identity, age, location, and the weather.

 English Grammar in action